Mission San Jose High School

 Mission San Jose High School (MSJHS or MSJ) is a four-year co-educational public high school founded in 1964.
 It is located in the Mission San Jose district of Fremont, California, United States.
 It is one of five comprehensive high schools in the Fremont Unified School District.
 Mission San Jose High School is the third largest high school in Fremont.
+It was named after Mission San José de Guadalupe, the 1797 Spanish church founded nearby.

 Academics

-In 2022, U.S. News & World Report ranked Mission San Jose High as the 94th best high school in the United States.
-The school was ranked 8th in California, with an Advanced Placement participation rate of 89%.
+In 2025, U.S. News & World Report ranked Mission San Jose High as the 107th best high school in the United States.
+The school was ranked 12th in California, with an Advanced Placement participation rate of 88%.

 The school was named a National Blue Ribbon School in 1987, 1996, and 2008.

 Students

 Demographics

-As of the 2021-2022 school year, 91.1% of the students were Asian American, 4.3% were European American, 2.5% were Hispanic and 0.3% were African American.
+As of the 2023–24 school year, 89.8% of the students were Asian American, 4.5% were European American, 3.2% were Hispanic and 0.3% were African American.
 According to California School Dashboard, in 2017 MSJHS had 3.8% socioeconomically disadvantaged students and 3.1% English Learners out of its total population of 2003.